|

 enjoy Minas Tirith, melmenya," he said.
 "I promise."

-still have presents to wrap!"
+said, "we still have presents to wrap!"

 Eowyn took a sip of mulled wine.
-"How is that?" she
+"How is that?"

-asked.
 She held up the parcel she had been struggling with.

-"Terrible, melmenya!" laughed Legolas.
+"Terrible, melmenya!"
+Legolas laughed.
 "Give it

 to me."
 He carefully undid her handiwork.
 "The secret,"